 Starting Simple: Easy Zero Waste Swaps for Everyday Life

 Embarking on a Zero Waste journey doesn’t have to be overwhelming.
 Starting with simple swaps in everyday life can set the foundation for more significant changes.
 One of the easiest places to start is with single-use plastics.
 Instead of disposable water bottles, invest in a durable, reusable one.
-Swap out plastic grocery bags for cloth totes, and replace plastic wrap with beeswax wraps or reusable containers for storage.
+Swap out plastic grocery bags for cloth totes, and replace plastic wrap with beeswax wraps or reusable containers for food storage.

 In the realm of personal care, consider switching to a bamboo toothbrush, which is biodegradable, and using bar soap instead of liquid soap in plastic bottles.
 For the coffee lovers, a reusable coffee cup can replace countless disposable cups over its lifetime.
 These swaps not only reduce waste but often save money in the long run.